MilkeeyCat/ddnet_protocol/docs/packer.md

 } DDNetPacker;
 ```

-State for the packer
+State for the packer.
-holds the currently packed data
-and also tracks errors
+Holds the currently packed data and also tracks errors.

 # ddnet_packer_init